lgregs/lgregs/README.md

 - 🔭 Data Scientist.
 - 🌱 I’m currently learning Machine and Deep Learning for Data Analysis and Prediction.
 - 👯 I’m looking to collaborate on Python projects that may help me improve my knowledge.
 - 💬 Want to talk about Data and IA?
-Hit me up,me Linked in is in my bio!
+Hit me up, my Linked in is in my bio!